BodenmillerGroup/steinbock/docs/cli/segmentation.md

 # Object segmentation

-In this step, given the probabilities from pixel classification, objects are segmented.
+In this step, given the probabilities from pixel classification, objects will be segmented.
 This will result in grayscale *object masks* of the same x/y dimensions as the original images, containing unique pixel values for each object (*object IDs*, see [file types](../specs/file-types.md#masks)).

 Various approaches are supported by steinbock, each of which is described in the following.